SyNikolai/SoftmaxClassification/README.md

  - Softmax Script

-    The Softmax_main.py script contains all the necessery fucntion for building a neural network, such as activation function, loss calculation, gradient descent calculation, momentum calculation, a topology of the neural network and plotting functions.
+    The Softmax_main.py script contains all the necessery methods for building a neural network, such as activation function, loss calculation, gradient descent calculation, momentum calculation, a topology of the neural network and plotting functions.

     Simply running the script should produce a loss graph and a decision boundary for the data generated previously.